tweag/nickel/doc/manual/syntax.md

 - the main operation supported by symbolic strings is interpolation: `%{value}`.
   What interpolation means, and which values can be interpolated in a given symbolic string is again defined by each library.
-Other string functions don't work on symbolic strings (e.g. `string.length`, `string.characters`, and so on), because they might not have any valid meaning.
+Other string functions don't work on symbolic strings (e.g. `std.string.length`, `std.string.characters`, and so on), because they might not have any valid meaning.
 Instead, libraries should export their own string API, if they support additional operations on their symbolic strings.

 The following examples show how symbolic strings are desugared: